 On the surface, bounce and exit rates may seem like the same metric, but as explained by Google below, they’re actually distinct.
 Neither is a good indication of user experience; both imply that a user has left the site after visiting this particular page.
 A high bounce or exit rate could imply that the content on the site is unsatisfactory, and could play into how Google measures the relevance or authority of that page.
 Try to improve these rates by offering more unique, valuable content, and by keeping users engaged for a longer period of time, such as by offering longer, more in-depth, valuable content.

 (Image Source: Google)

 The good news is, by decreasing your exit and bounce rates, you’ll likely increase the time a user spends on that page of your site by proxy.
-You won’t have to do much else to increase the time spent on each page of your site.
+You won’t have to do much else to increase the time spent on each page or off-page SEO of your site.
 Google takes time duration as an indirect measure of the value of the content of a page; for example, if you have a blog post that averages 30 seconds of visit time versus one that averages 10 minutes of visit time, the latter is clearly a superior piece.

 For the most part, SEO is about attracting people to your site who have never heard of your brand before; optimizing for commonly searched queries is a way of getting in front of people who have otherwise never heard of you.
 However, it’s in your best interest to optimize for repeat visitors as well; publishing new updates frequently, encouraging users to come back for daily or weekly specials, and rewarding repeat customers with accumulating incentives can all help your strategy thrive.